SJTU-ViSYS/Ground-Fusion/README.md

 ~~~

-> [!NOTE]
+> [!Know Issues]
-> On M2DGR-plus, Ground-Fusion performs better without GNSS measurements due to low frequency of GNSS (1Hz) of M2DGR-plus dataset.
+> On M2DGR-plus, Ground-Fusion performs even better without GNSS measurements due to low frequency of GNSS (1Hz) of M2DGR-plus dataset.
 Welcome to test Ground-Fusion on other datasets suporting RGBD-IMU-Wheel-GNSS settings.
+>  The threshold of diffenrent initilization methods need to be adjusted in case that Ground-Fusion faces a drift in some sequences during the initialization phase.
-Furthermore, we are currently developing a more advanced version of Ground-Fusion, please follow us.
+> Furthermore, we are currently developing a more advanced version of Ground-Fusion, please follow us.